 Dating from the late 18th century, and continuing in popularity for the next 100 years, this desk usually reflects predominant furniture styles of the period in details such as the feet or ornamentation.
 Sometimes referenced as a butler's chest since, when closed, it resembles a chest of drawers.

 While fairly plain - as befitting a utilitarian piece of furniture - butler's desks often had fashionable decorative details.
 Those made during the second half of the 19th century, for example, might have had a spindled galley typical of the popular Eastlake style.

 03 of 10

-The Cheveret is variety of small, delicate stand or desk, of the type commonly called lady's writing desk.
-It is distinguished by the multi-drawered setback chest or bookcase on the top.
-This smaller piece has a handle and is usually detachable while the main surface typically has a drawer underneath and often a fold-out or pull-out shelf.
+The Cheveret is a variety of small, delicate stand or desk, specifically of the type commonly referred to as a "ladies writing desk."
+Distinguished by the multi-drawered setback chest or bookcase on the top, the smaller piece has a handle and is usually detachable while the main surface typically has a drawer underneath and often a fold-out or pull-out shelf.

 04 of 10

 The Davenport is a type of small case desk, with a slanted and/or pull-out top and a row of drawers down one or both sides.
 Some have one side of working drawers and one side of faux drawers.
 Many also have small front drawers, cubbyholes, hidden compartments released by a knob in one of the drawers, or pop-up galleries.

 The Davenport dates from the 1790s, developed by a British furniture-making firm named Gillows (also known as Gillow & Co.).
 Its name derives from the client it was made for, a Captain Davenport.
 Because of this military connection, and the desk's compact size and multiple compartments, furniture historians theorize the piece was originally intended to be used on a ship, or on military campaigns.
 They are sometimes referenced, in fact, as a ship captain's desk.